big city

 Marketplace insurance is a type of health insurance offered through the Health Insurance Marketplace, a government-run website that allows individuals, families, and small businesses to compare and purchase private health insurance plans.

-When shopping for insurance for prosthetic limbs, comparing different plans and examining their coverage options is important.
+When shopping for insurance for prosthetic limbs, comparing different plans and examining their coverage options are important.
 Marketplace insurance, in particular, must cover the Essential Benefits, which include prosthetic devices.
 However, the extent of coverage can vary greatly.
-For instance, some plans may only cover a prosthetic device if deemed medically necessary by a doctor.
+For instance, some plans may only cover a prosthetic device if it’s deemed medically necessary by a doctor.

 Medicare Insurance